What is ADX?

 The Atfinity Document XML (ADX) format is a way to describe what should be on a document and how it should be rendered.
 It's design is loosely inspired by HTML, so if you are familiar with HTML you will probably feel right at home quickly.

-ADX documents are just XML documents that are templated with Jinja to display case information where you need it.
+ADX documents are just documents that are templated with to display case information where you need it.
 To write ADX it helps if you are familiar with XML and Jinja.

 An ADX template needs to at least contain a root tag and a body.
 For everything but testing, you probably also want to add content within the body.
 A very simple ADX would look like this: